hartwigmedical/scripts/peach/README.md

 See [Get Variant Calls V37](#get-variant-calls-v37) for a more detailed explanation.

 ## Algorithm
-TODO: describe algorithm steps and provide details for each step

 In broad strokes:
 * Extract relevant calls wrt from VCF, where relevance is determined by the panel JSON.
   These calls will be with respect to a v37 reference genome.